 Do you wait to accept students after receiving all applications, or is there a rolling admissions process?

-The Committee reviews all completed applications before notifying students of decisions.
+Yes, the Committee reviews all completed applications after the deadline.
 There are no rolling admissions.

-May I check whether my application materials have or have not been received?
+May I check whether my application materials have been received?

-The online application will be acknowledged as soon as it is submitted; the URS Office will notify students if a letter of recommendation not been received.
+No. The URS Office will notify students if a statement of support has not been received.
 Please do not contact the office and request an update on your materials.

 How important is academic performance in the selection process?